agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Claims**: Dioxin levels in Vietnam Veterans than the non-vietnam veterans is higher

+**Example**: Agent Orange Study :
-**Example**: In a non randomly selected sample of 646 Vietnam veterans who served in Vietnam in most heavily treated regions with Agent Orange (Dioxin) were selected as the test group.
-97 non-Vietnam veterans who served in US and Germany we the control.
-Blood tests were done Dioxin levels reported.
+In a non-randomly selected sample of 646 Vietnam veterans who served in Vietnam in most heavily treated regions with Agent Orange (Dioxin) were selected as the test group.
+97 non-Vietnam veterans who served in US and Germany were the control.
+Blood tests were done on Dioxin levels reported.

-A one-sided p-value of 0.4 for the null hypothesis was obtained
+A one-sided p-value of 0.4 for the null hypothesis was obtained.

 **Definition**: The p-value of 40% informs that there is not sufficient evidence to conclude that the levels are higher for the test group than the control.

-This shall not be left at this, as the sample was not randomly selected and we need to investigate more.
+**Caveat**: As the sample was not randomly selected and we need to investigate more.
 For example, non-participating Vietnam veterans may have failed to participate because of dioxin-related illnesses.
 At best we can say there isn't sufficient evidence and that the results could be seriously biased.

-**Checklist**: yes; neither; none; chapter; not-running; none;
+**Checklist**: yes; neither;

+---

 > Inference to populations is speculative.

-*Not sure how to give an example for this in this context.
+*Not sure how to give an example in this context as there is no data of the true reality to compare with (here).
 However we have seen before that without randomness inference to population is speculative.*